Program Counter & Stack Pointer

 Program Counter

-The Program Counter (PC) typically increments its content sequentially, moving from one instruction in memory at its current value/address “n” to the next address “n + 1”.
+The Program Counter (PC) typically increments its value sequentially.
+After the CPU fetches the byte or instruction at address “n”, the PC advances to address “n + 1”.
 However, control flow instructions such as jumps, branches, and calls can alter this sequential progression.
-These instructions can modify the PC’s value to an address other than “n + 1”, enabling the CPU to skip over or repeat certain sections of code based on specific conditions or explicit commands.
-This functionality enables the implementation of very useful operations like loops, conditional execution, and function calls.
+These instructions can change the PC to an address other than “n + 1”.
+As a result, the CPU can skip over code, repeat sections of code, or jump to a different part of the program based on a condition or an explicit command.
+Loops, conditional execution, and function calls all rely on this behavior.

 Since the CPU has a 16-bit memory bus, it naturally follows that the Program Counter should be 16-bit wide as well.
 The PC is made out of four cascaded 74HCT161 4-bit registers.
-Below are the schematic and pins description of the chip.
+Below are the schematic and pin descriptions of the chip.

 Figure 5: 74HCT161 pinout-